 It was far from easy, however.
-There were trials and tribulations he had to go through to get there.
+There were trials and tribulations Thomas had to go through to get there.
 For one thing, he was a natural born skeptic.
 A real “Doubting Thomas.”
 One of those people who have to experience something to believe it.
-Underneath that skepticism was the desire to find meaning in life if indeed there was a purpose at all.
-But this doubt about himself, about the afterlife, and about God, created a stubborn resistance.
+Beneath that skepticism was the desire to find meaning in life if indeed there was a purpose at all.
+But this doubt about himself, about the afterlife, and about God created a stubborn resistance.

 It was then—at the eleventh hour and when least expected—that he received physical contact from the afterlife.
 He describes it as "a breathtaking moment with an electric-like charge where something happened despite me rather than because of me."
 That initial encounter lasted but three or four minutes as Thomas felt a presence inside his body trying (unsuccessfully) to form words through his larynx or voice-box.

 Whereas Thomas had thought his search for meaning had come to an end, he discovered a fantastic new beginning.
 In the weeks to follow, he would sit in meditation circles with like-minded friends to see if it would happen again.
 It did, repeatedly so.
 In time, Spirit was able to come through in full force and voice.

 What followed was fifteen "mind-bending, heartbreaking, heartwarming, and incredibly uplifting years" as a very public medium for Spirit.